The Galway Races 2013

-Galway is probably the best example of this old maxim and every year we see horses come good at Galway who have run well there previously.
+Galway is probably the best example of this old maxim and every year we see horses come good at Galway who has run well there previously.
 This can sometimes happen even where they come into the meeting with poor recent form.
-In particular it can pay towards the end of the week to follow a horse that ran well earlier in the week provided the horse did not have a hard race on that occasion.
+In particular, it can pay towards the end of the week to follow a horse that ran well earlier in the week provided the horse did not have a hard race on that occasion.
 Recording the racing earlier in the week can help you in this regard.
-You might also pick out a fast finishing one that might have been given too much to do.
+You might also pick out a fast-finishing one that might have been given too much to do.

 This may not be as important on very good ground but I like to back horses who have won over a couple of furlongs longer than the race they are entered in as the dip is severe and stamina and courage are needed to see out the trip especially in the longer races.

 Galway is a right-handed track and I would tend to favour horses which have already run well going right-handed.
 Many horses have a preference in this regard so look at horses which have run in courses like the Curragh, Punchestown, Sligo, Tramore, Ballinrobe or any other right-handed track especially those with a dip like Galway such as Tramore.

 - The Draw